vs MarginEdgeVendor comparison

 LineNow does the front-end procurement work that MarginEdge doesn't, and the cost tracking work it does:

-- Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, web portals.
-Equivalent to Microsoft's Supplier Communications Agent, at $50/month.
+• Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, and web portals, creating reviewable supplier-reply updates inside the PO workflow.

 The two products can pair